dansmith65/FileMaker-LetsEncrypt-Win/README.md

 Get-Help .\GetSSL.ps1 -full
 ```

-Consider using the `-Staging` parameter when first configuring this script, so you can verify there are no permissions or config issues before using Let's Encrypt production server, or restarting FileMaker server.

 ## Staging

 I won't duplicate what is already said about the `-Staging` parameter in the official help docs but I do want to add to it.
 Let's Encrypt service imposes [Rate Limits](https://letsencrypt.org/docs/rate-limits/), which are less restrictive on their staging environment.
 While developing this script (and before I added this parameter) I repeatedly tested with the same domain and quickly hit the limit of 5 identical certificate requests per week.
 While this won't pertain to most people, I do want to point out that if you are doing testing, you _should_ use the `-Staging` parameter.

 Using this parameter is a great way of doing the initial setup/testing as well.
 It allows you to go through all the steps without worrying about Rate Limits or your server being restarted.
-Common issues like permissions to call fmsadmin.exe without having to type a user/password can be resolved before doing a final install.
+Common issues like permissions to call fmsadmin.exe without having to type a user/pass can be resolved before doing a final install.
 Since the existing certificate is backed up before being replaced, you could always restore to existing configuration, if needed.